Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 ## Editor UI Refactoring

-got most of the exisitn functionality working in the new system

-however, will need to  do a bit more work to fully realize things, set up for new improvement

-need to verify that relative positioning works properly in new system

 firstly, multi-select
     cannot work if we use a hot/active ptr in ui_state need to make the hot/active flags on nodes actually functionally valid